 - Search engine

 However, you might need a bit more flexibility.
 This is where custom channel grouping comes in.
-The new functionality allows you to create your own channel and then group all traffic sources that lead to your website.
+The new functionality allows you to connect all traffic sources to your website in one channel grouping that you define.

 Read our help center article for more details on custom channel grouping.